Reference

 When using the serverId path (recommended), auth configured on the client in mcpPlugin({ clients }) flows to the destination automatically.
 Inline auth on McpClientOptions is available as an escape hatch for the raw url path or to override registered config, but prefer centralizing credentials in the plugin config.

-Options (McpServerOptions -- source):
+Options (McpServerOptions -- source, protocol extras only):

 OptionTypeRequiredDescription